What is H1 visa and what is H4 visa?

 Do not put your home country as India simply to attempt to get insurance coverage.

-Check with your employer whether she would be eligible to enroll in their group health insurance and whether there would be any waiting period before the maternity expenses would be covered.
+Check with your employer to find out whether she would be eligible to enroll in their group health insurance and whether there would be any waiting period before the maternity expenses would be covered.
 Even if that plan is expensive, that is your only choice.
-You will not find individual health insurance anywhere in the U.S. market that would cover pregnancy related expenses for someone who is already pregnant, as it is a clearly loss to the insurance company.
+You will not find individual health insurance anywhere in the U.S. market that would cover pregnancy related expenses for someone who is already pregnant, as it is clearly a loss to the insurance company.

 My wife is currently not pregnant.
 However, we are planning on expanding our family.
 Do you have family health insurance that would cover maternity?